Jon R. Fetterolf

 In his civil practice, Jon focuses on complex commercial matters, with a particular emphasis on antitrust litigation.
 He has represented corporations and individuals in multidistrict litigation, class action proceedings, and other complex litigation matters in numerous state and federal courts, as well as in international and domestic arbitration proceedings.
 Jon has significant experience in representing athletes and other public figures in a variety of litigation matters, including numerous matters that garnered significant media attention.
 He also represents a number of athletes, including baseball, basketball, football and tennis players in arbitration matters stemming from the governing bodies of their respective sports.

 As an MLB-certified agent, Jon represents players and coaches in contract negotiations, salary arbitrations, and free agency, as well as negotiates numerous endorsement and marketing contracts on their behalf.
 Some of his clients have included 2020 NL Cy Young Award winner Trevor Bauer, two major league players recognized among the 10 smartest athletes in professional sports by Sports Illustrated, as well as one current MLB manager.

-Jon represents players appearing before congressional committees; represented players under investigation by Major League Baseball; advised numerous players and their families regarding their selection in the MLB first year player draft, including a number of high-round selections; and advised amateur athletes and their families on NCAA eligibility issues.
+Jon has represented players appearing before congressional committees; represented players under investigation by Major League Baseball; advised numerous players and their families regarding their selection in the MLB first year player draft, including a number of high-round selections; and advised amateur athletes and their families on NCAA eligibility issues.
 Jon also represents sports agencies, agents, and former players in a variety of litigation matters, including salary arbitration proceedings, fee disputes and civil litigation.

 Jon regularly speaks on panels relating to baseball salary arbitration, as well as other issues regarding major league baseball.
 He has served as a judge and panelist at the Tulane Law School National Baseball Arbitration Competition, and he has been a speaker at sports law events organized by Harvard Law School, Georgetown University Law Center, Northwestern Law School, Fordham Law School, the Penn State Dickinson School of Law, and the University of Maryland Robert H. Smith School of Business.
 He also spoke as a panelist before the Knight Commission on Intercollegiate Athletics.

 Prior to joining Zuckerman Spaeder, Jon was a partner at Williams & Connolly LLP in Washington, DC.